Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ## Closing

-After over half a decade, I have finally slayed my dragon and taken my revenge on floating point math
+After over half a decade, I have finally slayed my dragon and taken my revenge on floating point math!

 After having build my own floating point arithmetic from scratch I now believed the only people that truly understand floating point are :